CloudMonitor

 Worker CPU usage (%)

-This metric indicates whether a resource bottleneck exists on any worker node in your Hologres instance and reflects how fully the resources are being used.
+Indicates whether a resource bottleneck exists on any worker node and how fully the resources are used.
 Recommended alert rules:

 -